felixnyamweya/wpsso-schema-json-ld/readme.txt

 Additional e-Commerce plugins are also supported, including Easy Digital Downloads, MarketPress, and WP eCommerce.

-**Fixes Google Search Console / Structured Data Testing Tool warnings:**
+**Fixes ALL Google Search Console / Structured Data Testing Tool errors and warnings:**

 * A value for the headline field is required.
+* A value for the image field is required.
 * A value for the logo field is required.
 * A value for the publisher field is required.
 * The aggregateRating field is recommended.
 * The brand field is recommended.
 * The headline field is recommended.
+* The image field is recommended.
 * The mainEntityOfPage field is recommended.
 * The review field is recommended.
 * This Product is missing a global identifier.
-* And many more.
+* etc.

 <h3>Users Love the WPSSO JSON Add-on</h3>